 Past experience suggests that most patients believe information is readily shared between all members of the medical team.
 They are often, unpleasantly, surprised when information about a recent medical episode is not available.

-Good clinical practice requires that all appropriate patient information be readily distributed between all medical members of the treating team, which includes the GP.
+Good clinical practice requires that all appropriate patient information be readily distributed between all medical members of the treating team.
 The recent legislation does not negate this in any way.